 Distance – 332 miles | Plane – 1h 20 | Train – 4h 30 | Coach – 9h 30 | Car – 6h 50

-You could walk the 377 miles between London and Edinburgh – some do – but chances are you don’t have 124 hours to spare.
+You could walk the 377 miles between London and Edinburgh, but chances are you don’t have 124 hours to spare.
 Equally, road travel between the two cities takes longer than you might expect: driving (either on your own or via rideshare services like Bla Bla Car or LiftShare) can take more than 7 hours with traffic, and the coach (serviced by National Express and MegaBus) can take more than 9.

 If your aim is to get from pub to pub as quickly and efficiently as possible, then choose either train or plane – both of which take under 5 hours.
 Pricewise, both options often cost the same (or even less) than the average coach and rideshare prices.
 So unless you manage to snag one of National Express’s rare £3 fares, the increased travel time is hardly worth the savings.

-If you’re the type of traveller who values leisurely travel – arriving just before departure, rolling on your suitcase without removing your liquids, securing a window seat just steps from the onboard bar and walking from the train into the heart of the city – then Virgin’s 4.5-hour East Coast direct service between London’s King’s Cross and Edinburgh Waverley station offers the simplest and most straightforward itinerary.
+If you’re the type of traveller who values leisurely travel – arriving just before departure, rolling on your suitcase without removing your liquids, securing a window seat just steps from the onboard bar and walking from the train into the heart of the city – then London North Eastern Railway’s direct service (along Britain’s east coast) between London’s King’s Cross and Edinburgh Waverley station offers the simplest and most straightforward itinerary.
 With WiFi-enabled trains running every 30 minutes and views of seaside towns and the rugged British coast along the route, your holiday starts before you even arrive.